hyperledger-labs/cc-tools-demo/README.md

 ## Generate TAR archive for the chaincode

-The `generateTar.sh` script is available to generate a `tar.gz` archive of the chaincode.
+The `generatePackage.sh` script is available to generate a `tar.gz` archive of the chaincode.

-By running `$ ./generateTar.sh` without any option, the script generates a `collections.json` file for the private data on the chaincode with all the organizations defined on the readers section of private asset types, and then archives the code without the CCAPI.
+By running `$ ./generatePackage.sh` without any option, the script generates a `collections.json` file for the private data on the chaincode with all the organizations defined on the readers section of private asset types, and then archives the code without the CCAPI.

 By using the `--org/-o` option along the script, it's possible to specify the organizations to be considered when generating the `collections.json` file.
-This option may be used multiple times to add all the organizations, ex: `$ ./generateTar.sh -o org1MSP -o org2MSP`.
+This option may be used multiple times to add all the organizations, ex: `$ ./generatePackage.sh -o org1MSP -o org2MSP`.

-To also archive the the CCAPI alongside the chaincode, the `--ccapi/-c` flag may be used.
-Example: `$ ./generateTar.sh -c`.

 By standard the archive is created using the project name with *1.0* label, to change it the `--name/-n` and `--label/-l` flags may be used.
-Example: `$ ./generateTar.sh -n my-project -l 2.0`
+Example: `$ ./generatePackage.sh -n my-project -l 2.0`

 ## More